tumagonx/nwjs_docs_old/Debugging-with-devtools.md

 * Antivirus or firewall software.
 * Check if you boot your Windows VM in VMWare Fusion mode.
 * Uninstall VMWare's network configs.

-If you still have problems after making sure nothing is slowing down the devtools, than you have to wait until devtools is fully loaded.